Pocket-Impact/pocketImpact-backend/README.md

 ## 8. Notes

 - **Never push your `.env` file to GitHub or share it publicly.**
 - Use a SendGrid account with a verified sender email address.
 - Ensure your MongoDB URI is valid and accessible.
 - For production, use strong secrets and secure environment variables.
-- Refresh tokens should be stored securely (httpOnly cookies or server-side).
+- Refresh tokens are stored securely as httpOnly cookies.
 - Access tokens are short-lived; use `/api/auth/refresh-token` to get a new one when expired.
 - JWT authentication is used for all protected routes.
+- All request bodies are validated using Joi schemas (see `src/schemas/`).
+- All responses are standardized for frontend consumption.
 - Make sure your environment variable names match those expected in your code (e.g. `ACCESS_TOKEN_SECRET`, `REFRESH_TOKEN_SECRET`).
+- Run tests with `npm run test` (see `src/tests/`).